cdunn2001/hw/doc/kes-paws-rest-api.md

 Return interactive Javascript activated dashboard that displays kes-wx-daemon overall status, and individual connection statistics. will query the other end points (/sensors, /status)

+## GET /doc

+Returns the document you are currently reading.
+The markdown file is rendered into pretty HTML and contained within the pa-ws binary.

 ## GET /api

 Returns this API documention for the REST interface.
-At minimum a static HTML document.
+It is rendered using Swagger, which gives a dynamic browsable view of the API, and each endpoint can be tested interactively from this page.

 ## GET /log